 Please note: A parent, guardian or designated adult must meet the bus when driver instructions indicate that the student cannot be left unattended.
 The responsible adult must be seen at the door of the bus before the student is released.

-Routing questions (720-423-4699).
+Call 720-423-4699.
 This number is for schedules, route information, and is staffed 7-8 hours a day.
-If you have an issue with a bus or a bus driver please have all pertinent information: students ID/name, school, route number, date incident occurred and whether it is the am or pm bus.
+If you have an issue with a bus or a bus driver please have all pertinent information: students ID/name, school, route number, date incident occurred and whether it is the a.m. or p.m. bus.

-Denver Health’s School Based Health Clinic (SBHCs)-offer specialized pediatric focused care to treat most health conditions that affect school-aged children.
+Denver Health’s School Based Health Clinics (SBHC) offer specialized pediatric focused care to treat most health conditions that affect school-aged children.
 Services are available throughout the school year to any Denver Public Schools (DPS) student or child that attends a DPS affiliated Early Childhood Education (ECE) center within Denver County.
 SBHCs offer convenient care that limits the amount of time students are out of class and parent/guardians have to be off work.
 In many cases, students are able to get same day or next day appointments.
-More information on health center locations can be found on our locations page below.
+Learn more information on health center locations.

-Special Education Advisory Committee (SEAC) – The Special Education Advisory Council (SEAC) consists of members interested in the quality of education received by children and youth with special needs.
-The committee includes parents of individuals with disabilities, educators, administrators and representatives from a variety of related agencies.
-SEAC’s purpose is to educate members and families on special education topics and inform members of proposed legislation concerning special education.
+The Special Education Advisory Committee (CSEAC) is a state level committee mandated by federal and state law.
+Members are interested in the quality of education received by children/youth with disabilities.
+The committee includes parents of and individuals with disabilities, educational service providers, administrators and representatives from a variety of related agencies.
+Participation is statewide and representative of diverse disabilities.